davidwcleary/AMGD/README.md

   * Dates help a lot 2023-03-02-myfile.txt.
   * No special characters as they get interpreted very differently on the command line to how you would read them.

 Now back to `mkdir`.
-Let's check we are in `/root/tutorial` make a folder called **test-folder** check it is there and then move into it.
+Let's check we are in `/root/tutorial` make a folder called **test-folder** and then check it is there.
 The commands you will need to do this are as follows:

 ```shell
 $ pwd